Manifolds with kinks and the asymptotic behavior of the graph Laplacian operator with Gaussian kernel: Introduction

-After the work of various authors, e.g. \cite{Hein2005,BelkinNiyogi2005}, it is by now known that when $M$ is a $d$-dimensional smooth submanifold of some Euclidean space $\mathbb{R}^D$, for any sufficiently regular $f$ and $p$, the extrinsic Gaussian operator satisfies
+After the work of various authors, e.g. \cite{Hein2005,BelkinNiyogi2005}, it is by now known that when $M$ is a smooth $d$-dimensional submanifold of an Euclidean space $\mathbb{R}^D$, for any sufficiently regular $f$ and $p$, the extrinsic Gaussian operator satisfies